 In RL parallel circuit resistor and inductor are connected in parallel with each other and this combination is supplied by a voltage source, Vin.
 The output voltage of circuit is Vout.
-Since the resistor and inductor are connected in parallel, the input voltage is equal to output voltage but the current flowing in resistor and inductor are different.
+Since the resistor and inductor are connected in parallel, the input voltage is equal to output voltage but the currents flowing in resistor and inductor are different.

-IT = the total current flowing from voltage source in amperes.
+Let us say: IT = the total current flowing from voltage source in amperes.

 IR = the current flowing in the resistor branch in amperes.

 IL = the current flowing in the inductor branch in amperes.